-Yes, grades probably are dehumanizing.
-They are, however, an academic 'language' that communicates effectively at some level.
+Yes, grades probably are dehumanizing as we assess on a rough scale.
+They are, however, an academic 'language' that communicates efficiently at some level.
 So, much like we have to work with the language we have, we must also figure out how to communicate mastery in an age of data.

 As with all educational matters these days, there's a good chance the 'right ordering' of grades is placed higher than it should be.
-Grades can easily masquerade as a quality measure of education or a point of pride for students.
+Grades can so easily masquerade as a quality measure of education or a point of pride for students or their parents.